New UW study shows how COVID lockdowns impacted Northwest birds

 The researchers focused on 46 bird species, observed by the study volunteers during more than 6,000 individual surveys.

 To compare the volunteers’ bird observations to human activity, Sanderfoot and her colleagues used data from Google’s Community Mobility Reports, which track the relative amount that people moved around at various points during the pandemic.
-While most people spent spring of 2020 isolated in their homes, many began venturing out again throughout the study period.
+While most people spent spring 2020 isolated in their homes, many began venturing out again throughout the study period.

 Human mobility affected detection of 76% of the species studied, suggesting birds responded to the changes in human activity beginning shortly after initial lockdown restrictions were implemented.